albertofilice/rhacm-gitops/README.md

 generators:
 - helm-chart.yaml
 ```
-The generators feature allows you to leverage the helm plugin in kustomize, dynamically creating a chart containing the indicated overrides.
-Only one override values.yaml can be configured.
+The generators feature allows you to leverage the helm plugin in Kustomize, dynamically creating a chart containing the indicated overrides.
+Only one overrides values.yaml can be configured.
 The overlays feature exploits the chart created in the base by further customizing the chart, specifically:

-In the overlays/helm-chart.yaml the helm values to override per cluster are shown inline.
+In overlays/helm-chart.yaml, the helm values to override per cluster are shown inline.

 ```yaml
 apiVersion: builtin